Netvent/as-attribution-android/README.md

 ### SDK Initialization
 AppSamurai Attribution SDK is required for tracking.
 Application cannot track any information before SDK initialization is complete.
 In application’s `onCreate` method of the initial activity, call  `AttributionSDK.initialize` function with `applicationId` parameter.
 This parameter should be your application id from [AppSamurai User Dashboard](https://www.appsamurai.com), you can use your application id for integration purposes.
-Be sure to call this initialization in each `onCreate` method of initial activities.
+Be sure to call this initialization in each `onCreate` method of your initial activities.
 Check the following codes for sample:

 **Kotlin Users**
 ```kotlin